Reeham23/Reeham23/README.md

 # 👋 Hi, I’m @Reeham23

 Welcome to my GitHub profile!
-I'm an Embedded Software Tester at Valeo with 2 years of experience.
+I'm an Embedded Software Tester with 2 years of experience.

 ## About Me:
 - 👀 I’m interested in embedded systems, automated testing, and software development.